 4. System Center Virtual Machine Manager

-There is a shift of organization’s physical systems to virtual systems for development, maintenance, and production, and hence comes a tool that handles all the life cycle related activities for the virtual machines - System Center Virtual Machine Manager (VMM).
-If there is an instance where a physical or a virtual system is about to fail, SCOM can trigger an automatic creation of new session using SCCM and Hyper-V to build a new virtual system.
+There is a shift of organization’s physical systems to virtual systems for a development, maintenance, and production, and hence comes a tool that handles all the life cycle-related activities for the virtual machines - System Center Virtual Machine Manager (VMM).
+If there is an instance where a physical or a virtual system is about to fail, SCOM can trigger the automatic creation of a new session using SCCM and Hyper-V to build a new virtual system.
 VMM also helps in transferring the operating system, application, and data to a virtual machine in an automated Physical To Virtual (P2V) process.

 5. System Center Service Manager